Women in the United States Army: Women in the Army from 1972 to 2025

 In 2008, Ann Dunwoody became the first female four-star general in the Army; this also made her the first female four-star general in the military.

 In 2011, Patricia Horoho became the first female Army surgeon general.

 In August 2015, Kristen Marie Griest and Shaye Lynne Haver became the first two women to graduate from the US Army Ranger School.
 In October 2015, Lisa Jaster became the third woman to graduate from this school, and the first one from the Army Reserves.
 In April 2016, Griest became the first female infantry officer in the US Army when the Army approved her request to transfer there from a military police unit.

 Brig.
 Gen. Diana Holland became West Point's first woman Commandant of Cadets in January 2016.

 In April 2016, Tammy Barnett became the first woman to enlist in the infantry in the U.S. Army, and Kristen Marie Griest became the first female infantry officer in the U.S. Army when the U.S. Army approved her request to transfer there from a military police unit.
 In May 2016, Shelby Atkins became the first female U.S. Army noncommissioned officer to be granted the infantry military occupational specialty.

 On October 26, 2016, ten women became the first female graduates from the United States Army's Infantry Basic Officer Leader's Course at Fort Benning, Georgia.

 In 2017, eighteen women graduated from the United States Army's first gender-integrated infantry basic training for enlisted soldiers.

 In 2019, Laura Yeager became the first woman to lead a US Army infantry division (specifically, the National Guard's 40th Infantry Division).

 According to scholars, since at least as early as 1960, Executive Order 10450 was applied to ban transgender individuals from serving in the United States military.
 On May 17, 1963, gender transitioned or transitioning individuals were officially prohibited from the United States military by Army Regulation 40-501.
 This policy reasoned transgender people were medically unqualified to serve because their mental state was considered unfit.
 Later, after varying restrictions over the years, there stopped being restrictions on people serving in the military due to their being transgender when President Joe Biden signed the "Executive Order on Enabling All Qualified Americans to Serve Their Country in Uniform" on January 25, 2021.
 However, Executive Order 14183, titled "Prioritizing Military Excellence and Readiness", an executive order issued by President Donald Trump on January 27, 2025, again banned transgender people from military service.
 In March 2025, a federal judge blocked the Executive Order; but in May of that year the Supreme Court allowed the Trump administration to reinstate the ban while legal challenges continue in the Ninth Circuit.

 In May 2021, Christine Wormuth became the first female United States Secretary of the Army.
 The Secretary of the Army is the civilian leader of the Army.

-As of 2023, women make up 16 percent of the US military.
+As of 2023, women made up 16 percent of the US military.
 Of these, more than 100 have graduated from the Army's rigorous Ranger School.